aspose-html/Aspose.HTML-Documentation/content/net/working-with-documents/_index.md

   In this article, you learn how to save your changes to the file on the disk and about the available saving options.

 {{% alert color="primary" %}}
-Aspose.HTML offers free [**HTML Web Applications**](https://products.aspose.app/html/applications) that are an online collection of free converters, mergers, downloaders, SEO tools, HTML code generators, URL tools and more.
+Aspose.HTML offers free [**HTML Web Applications**](https://products.aspose.app/html/applications) that are an online collection of free converters, mergers, downloaders, SEO tools, HTML code generators, URL tools, and more.
 The applications work on any operating system with a web browser and do not require any additional software installation.
 It's a fast and easy way to efficiently and effectively solve your HTML-related tasks.
 {{% /alert %}}